Katie-Davies/Katie-Davies/README.md

  👩🏼‍💻 I’m currently working on my personal project DirtRider where I am building a platform to allow people to rent out their dirtbikes.
 I am looking at how to implement Azure AD B2C instead of Auth0.

  🌱 My learning path at the moment:

-* CS50's Introduction to Computer Science - Harvard
+* Microsoft Student Accelerator - Phase 1 Software Developer
 * PostgreSQL - FullStack Career path Codecademy